Chest X-ray Abnormalities Cardiac contour and pulmonary oedema

 Upper zone vessel enlargement (1) – a sign of pulmonary venous hypertension

-Septal (Kerley B) lines (3) – See next picture
+Septal (Kerley B) lines (2) – a sign of interstitial oedema – see next picture

 Worsening exercise tolerance